Finite rate distributed weight-balancing and average consensus over digraphs: Auxiliary Results for Theorem

-\begin{IEEEbiography} [{ }] {Chang-Shen Lee} received the B.Sc. degree in the electrical engineering and computer science honor program and the M.Sc. in communications engineering from National Chiao Tung University, Hsinchu, Taiwan, in 2012 and 2014, respectively.
+with $\xi_1{=}\xi_4/2{>}0$, where $(a)$ comes from the facts $\vert y_i(k) \vert \leq y^*$, $\vert \tilde{y}_i(k) \vert \leq q^*$, and $\Vert {\bf b}(k)\Vert_1=\sum_{i=1}^N{\vert b_i(k)\vert}$. \end{itemize} \end{IEEEproof} \begin{IEEEbiography} [{ }] {Chang-Shen Lee} received the B.Sc. degree in the electrical engineering and computer science honor program and the M.Sc. in communications engineering from National Chiao Tung University, Hsinchu, Taiwan, in 2012 and 2014, respectively.
 He joined the Department of Electrical and Computer Engineering, Purdue University, West Lafayette, IN, in 2016, where he is currently pursuing the Ph.D. degree.
 From 2015 to 2016, he was a Research Assistant with the Research Center for Information Technology Innovation, Academia Sinica, Taiwan.
 His research interests include distributed computing and optimization. \end{IEEEbiography}